$80 Off Any Repair

 The point of regular furnace maintenance is to keep it running safely for its expected lifespan of 15 to 20 years.
 However, as mentioned earlier, there are symptoms of when to call in an HVAC professional to do all the repairs and maintenance.

-Similarly, there are signs of when it’s time to finally say goodbye to your old furnace and buy a new one.
+Similarly, there are signs of when it’s time to finally say goodbye to your old system and buy a new high-efficiency furnace.

-• The Following Signs Are a Surefire Way to Determine the Right Time to Replace Your Furnace:
+The Following Signs Are a Surefire Way to Determine the Right Time to Replace Your unit:

 • Your System is Over a Decade Old and Nearing the End of its Life Expectancy.